SiliconLabsSoftware/docs-matter/sld295-matter-api-reference/index.md

 CHIP_ERROR AppTask::Init()
 ```

-The ```AppTask.cpp``` file may also contain event handlers and helper code useful to the application
+The ```AppTask.cpp``` file may also contain event handlers and helper code useful to the application.